 Another study in healthy adult women found no significant effect from either 500 mg/day or 1000 mg/day on inflammatory markers and immune function. [ref ]

 The studies that show more of an effect seem to be using higher dosages (500-1,000 mg/day).
-Plus, it may be more effective in people who have a problem (e.g. high blood pressure or cholesterol) rather than having a large effect for people who are healthy.
+Plus, it may be more effective in people who have a problem (e.g. high blood pressure or cholesterol) rather than having a large effect on people who are healthy.